 This simple, profound practice enables the release of muscular tension, fear, anxiety, phobias and trauma.
 Totally safe, inclusive, environmentally friendly, drug and cost free, almost anyone, regardless of age, fitness level, religion or belief system can learn how to do it and reap the benefits.
 The depth of inner exploration through awareness of the body, breath and subtle mind leads us deeper into the stillness and silence within.

 Yoga Nidra, also known as yogic sleep or conscious deep sleep, is a powerful technique which enables us to learn to relax consciously and deeply – a systematic method for inducing complete physical, mental and emotional relaxation.
-In Yoga Nidra, sleep is not considered to be relaxation, as true relaxation goes much deeper than normal sleep.
+In Yoga Nidra, sleep is not considered to be deep relaxation, as true relaxation is more profound than normal sleep.
 We remain aware throughout the practice of Yoga Nidra we remain awake and aware, in a state of dynamic sleep, so although we appear to be sleeping, our consciousness is functioning at a deeper level of awareness.

 It is the ultimate, systematic relaxation of body and mind, enabling deep self enquiry – authentic yoga at its best.